raeldominiquini/pixyll/_posts/2016-05-30--Digital Fabrication in Architecture.md

 layout:     post
 title:      Digital Fabrication in Architecture
 date:       2016-05-30 11:38:00
-summary:    How has Digital Fabrication changed how Architecture is made
+summary:    How Digital Fabrication has changed the way Architecture is made
 ---

   Digital Fabrication technologies came into the world to revolutionize the way things are done.
 The new technologies enable a multitude